 Mosaic plants are actually part of the evening primrose family, and they have beautiful leaf patterns which make them an attractive plant for the garden.
 However, because they also grow in water, this makes them an attractive addition to a pond or other aquarium.
 They are best grown in water with a pH of between 5.5 and 7.5.

 Whether you are just getting started with a new water garden or you are interested in adding an exotic, tropical plant to your pond, the mosaic plant has many benefits and uses.
 This plant, also known as false loosestrife, is one of the most popular garden plants and can be used both indoors and outdoors.

 In addition to its beautiful foliage and flowers, the Mosaic Plant also provides many sustainable benefits.
 The plant is a tropical one that thrives in warm, sunny, damp conditions.
-It can be grown in an aquarium or in a pond.

 The plant produces yellow flowers, which attract bees.
 The blooms also shade the water and reduce algae.
 The plant is also an effective pollinator.

 The plant is a member of the evening primrose family.
 It is considered half hardy.

 Keeping mosaic plants in your aquarium or pond requires special care.
 They need to be watered regularly but should be protected from low temperatures.
 They also need to be kept in an area with high humidity and consistent warmth.